 - 1. The practicum site should be a service installation with training as one of its functions.
 Psychological services in the setting should conform to all relevant APA standards and guidelines. - 2.
 The practicum site must have been in existence for a minimum of two years. - 3.
 The practicum experience is conducted in a manner consistent with the current legal-ethical standards of the profession. - 4.
 The site should provide the student with a high degree of access to professional psychologists who will serve as appropriate role models. - 5.
 The site should provide at least: - a.
 One hour of individual supervision per week by a licensed psychologist/HSP. - b.
-A minimum of an average 14-15 client contact hours per week.
-These hours may include individual, group, couple, and family therapy. - c.
+A minimum of an average 8-9 client contact hours per week.
+These hours may include assessment, consultation, outreach or individual, group, couple, and family therapy. - c.
 Other practicum activities might include attending case conferences, writing of reports, and clinical notes, group supervision - d.
 An appropriate work environment with adequate supplies, materials and office space. - 6.
 As an upper limit, practicum sites should not require more than 20 hours of students' time per week.
-However, in negotiation with practicum site supervisors, students may choose to commit more time to their practicum activities according to their training interests and needs, and in considerations of other demands they may have. - 7.
-The practicum is systemically evaluated in a manner consistent with the specific training objectives of the program.
+However, in negotiation with practicum site supervisors, students may choose to commit more time to their practicum activities according to their training interests and needs, and in considerations of other demands they may have.

+- 7. The practicum is systemically evaluated in a manner consistent with the specific training objectives of the program.
 Mid-term feedback and a formal evaluation of the practicum student's performance will be made at mid-term and at the end of the practicum on forms provided by the Department Psychology.
 Performance evaluation common to a given site will also be utilized. - 8.
-The student may not be paid a salary for the practicum. - 9.
+The student may be paid a stipend for the practicum.
+Please see 'Paid Practicum Policy'. - 9.
 While there are many excellent psychologists in private practice, the number of potential client hours is not guaranteed.
-As a result, this program does not consider private practices for practicum sites.
-An exception may be made for an elective practicum for training with special populations (Example: dissociate disorders).

-- 10. Potential Practicum Sites must provide the following information to be considered:

-- a.
-Name of Organization

-- b.
-Type of agency
+As a result, this program needs assurance that private practices will be able to provide appropriate clinical hours for practicum students.
+Exception to this may be made for an elective practicum for training with special populations (Example: dissociate disorders). - 10.
+Potential Practicum Sites must provide the following information to be considered: - a.
+Name of Organization - b.
+Type of agency - c.

-- c.
 Location (May have several locations.
-Include only those in which student may be placed.)

-- d.
-Client population served

-- e.
-Services provided

-- f.
-Contact person

-- g.
-Names of potential supervisors, their degrees, and licensing

-- h.
-Specialized populations/services
+Include only those in which student may be placed.) - d.
+Client population served - e.
+Services provided - f.
+Contact person - g.
+Names of potential supervisors, their degrees, and licensing - h.
+Specialized populations/services - i.

-- i.
 Other information that may impact practicum student.

-Appendix C
+APPENDIX C